amirh3sam/PostManAutomation_LocalHost/README.md

 });
 ```

-**for checking other status code : Just need to change that 200 inside the () to any other status code**
+**For checking other status codes: Just need to change that 200 inside the () to any other status code**

-after click on "Send" gonna see under Test Results shows pass
+after clicking on "Send" gonna see under Test Results that shows a pass

 ![image](https://github.com/amirh3sam/Post-Man-Automation/assets/69331074/1f21cea7-e898-49b0-8d5b-4c34514e9737)